 Landscaping of the site incorporates various types of ground cover and plantings.
 Proposed plantings are to be of low water use.
-Along the perimeter where the proposed homes abut existing single-family homes, the project incorporates Pittosporum tenuifolium as privacy plantings to screen views into adjacent properties.
+Along the perimeter where the proposed homes abut existing single-family homes, the project incorporates privacy plantings to screen views into adjacent properties.
+The proposed plantings are Pittosporum tenuifolium.